openflighthpc/docs.openflighthpc.org/docs/flight-solo/understand-solo/user-data.md

     ```

     !!! note
-        This option is superceded by `LABEL` if both are provided
+        This option is superseded by `LABEL` if both are provided

 ### `AUTOPARSEMATCH`